Meet the Faculty

 Hamish is medical engineer based in the highlands of Scotland.
 An active winter and summer climber both in Scotland and Europe for over 30 years with occasional excursions to other areas.
 Has now ventured into sea kayaking to give his knees and hips a rest and to try and cause damage to the rest of his body.
 Previously worked in outdoor education for 10 years and has been been a member of Cairngorm Mountain Rescue team for the last 20 years.
 Qualified as an WEMT in 2001.
 Has been trying to learn to learn to ski for over 20 years, but still hasn’t managed it – maybe this year.

-A former flight paramedic and co-founder of WEMSI Jack Grandey has delivered wilderness medicine classes in the United States and overseas for over 30 years.
-Presently a healthcare consultant, he was a nationally registered paramedic with additional qualifications in flight, critical care transport, tactical and wilderness care.
+A former flight paramedic and co-founder of WEMSI, Jack Grandey has delivered wilderness medicine classes to mountain and cave rescue teams in the United States and internationally for over 30 years.
+He’s a member of the Field Leadership Team and the International Response Team for Team Rubicon.
+A healthcare consultant, EMS educator, Ski Patrol and Critical Care Transport Program Director, he was a nationally registered paramedic with additional qualifications in flight, critical care transport, tactical and wilderness care.

 He practices emergency medicine and general practice in rural and remote ‘fly-in’ communities.

 Emergency care education is a passion.
 Jel and his partner Rebecca have developed The CARE Course, an award winning, interprofessional, emergency medicine course that is delivered across Canada.

 Joe is an Advanced Paramedic in Dublin and an active member of the Irish Mountain rescue scene.
 It was thanks to Joe that WEMSI came ‘over the pond’ to the Ireland and the UK from its roots in the US.